dansantinojones/The_Student_Cookbook/README.md

 ### Recipe Pages
 The recipe pages provide three meals giving the user variety of choice.
 The images used on the website are for educational purposes only.
-Font Awesome icons are used to provide cons key information which is concise and visually appealing.
+Font Awesome icons are used to provide key information which is concise and visually appealing.
 A grid is used to display the ingredients and directions.
 This allows the user to digest the information in a clear and concise manner.

 ![Recipe Page](assets/images/recipe.jpg)

 ### Features left to implement
-I beleive the website has plently of opportunities to delevol and improve in the future.
-The features I would like to implements going forward are:
+I believe the website has plently of opportunities to develop and improve in the future.
+The features I would like to implement going forward are:
 - More recipes.
 - More cooking categories.
 - Shopping list table with costs.